IBM/containerization-for-sap-s4hana/README.md

   $ tools/container-local -a start -f hdb -u `<uuid>-<ocp-user-name>-<ocp-project-name>-<hdb-host>-<hdb-sid>`
   ```

-  to start a local *SAP HANA* container.
+  to start a local SAP HANA container.
 Here
   `<uuid>-<ocp-user-name>-<ocp-project-name>-<hdb-host>-<hdb-sid>` is
   the ID of an overlay share which was created as described in section
   [Creating a database overlay share on the NFS
   server](#creating-a-database-overlay-share-on-the-nfs-server).

-The
+  The script creates a `./tmp/` directory on the build machine, mounts
-  script mounts the `data`- and `log`-directories of the overlay share
+  the `data/` and `log/` directories of the overlay share underneath
-  on the build machine and exposes them to the running container.
+  the `./tmp/` directory and exposes them to the running
+  container.<br/>
+  Cleaning up the `./tmp/` directory (unmounting the `data/` and
+  `log/` directories and cleaning up the intermediately created files
+  and directories) currently needs to be performed manually after the
+  teardown of the SAP HANA container.

 - Run